alvinyee860120/Fintech/Final project: Stock-investment-strategy/Readme.md

 3. The main program to call your function: projectEval.py.
 (At day i, the historical data contains all available information before or equal to day i−1

 ### My method:
-you can check it out details in final_report.pdf
+you can see my implementation with details in final_report.pdf

+### Return Rate: 353%